“Kenosis”

 Overview

 We are now reaching probably the longest of all the spiritual stages.
 After the Spirit has reoriented our motives and intentions, we desire deeper levels of holiness out of a love for God (not guilt or selfish ambition).
 During Kenosis, there is a renewed hunger to unearth and root out all areas of our hearts and lives that are obstructing full and abundant life in God.
 To borrow the Greek word, this stage is about “emptying” ourselves so that we might experience true oneness with the divine.
 Heads up, this stage can feel quite repetitive because you will repeat the same cycle of conviction, confession, repentance, and adaptation until your particular vice(s) lose hold over your life.
-Full disclosure, this stage is often the longest because you are essentially trying to reach full submission to the will of God.
+This stage is often the longest because you are essentially trying to reach full submission to the will of God.
 Furthermore, the believer has learned this effort cannot be sustained using their own strength, will, or devotion.
 It will come from the abundance of God.

 Paul (2 Cor 12)